Ha! Ha! Said the Clown: Background and recording

 Throughout 1966, Manfred Mann had been through a bit of crisis, losing both their lead singer Paul Jones and numerous other line-up changes hampering their efforts.
 However, riding on the charts with the number-one single "Pretty Flamingo", their commercial success was not declining.
 After securing a line-up featuring vocalist Mike D'Abo and bassist Klaus Voormann they signed with Fontana Records in June of that year.
 After their cover of Bob Dylan's "Just Like a Woman" reached the top ten, it established their "commercial credibility" according to Bruce Eder of AllMusic.
 Following the success of their second single on Fontana, October 1966's Semi-Detached, Suburban Mr. James" the group began to "reshape their sound and image" to incorporate a more "pop-sound" into their music.
 However, both these tracks were written by outside writers, something which was standard for Manfred Mann.
 This led the group to look for new material from outside writers following the success of "Semi-Detached".

 In the May 1967 issue of Beat Instrumental, Tony Hazzard claims to have "Ha!
 Ha!
 Said the Clown" in his head "out of the blue" but states that it took him weeks to finally record a demo of it.
 Peter Dunbavan states that Hazzard then entered the offices of Manfred Mann's manager Gerry Bron, who had signed him in 1966.
 There, Hazzard played three demo recordings for Bron, who deemed them uncommercial.
 Following this, Hazzard became reluctant to play the fourth song he'd demoed, "Ha!
 Ha!
 Said the Clown", though at the insistence of Bron he did so.
 Bron liked the song well enough to almost demand Manfred Mann to record the song.
-Manfred Mann however, was not keen on recording it:
+Manfred Mann himself, however, was not keen on recording it:

-On 10 February 1967, the group recorded the song at Philips Studio in Stanhope House, Marble Arch, London.
+On 10 February 1967, the group recorded the song at Philips Studio, Marble Arch, London.
 The production was handled by Shel Talmy, who had collaborated with Manfred Mann on all their releases since the June 1966 recording of "Just Like a Woman".
 Neil Innes has claimed that the recording of the song took eight hours, as Gerry Bron would constantly nag about it to him.
 Drummer Mike Hugg instead states that the entire recording session lasted 22 hours, 12 of which were dedicated to the final master take of the song.

+The song is rhythmically more complex than it appears; as Hazzard told Songfacts:

 As with "Semi-Detached, Suburban Mr. James", Manfred Mann plays the Mellotron Mark II on the recording, the second of three of their single A-sides featuring the instrument.
 However, Andy Thompson believes Mann's performance of the Mellotron on "Semi-Detached" is superior to the playing heard on "Ha!
 Ha!
 Said The Clown", though notes it is "still well worth hearing".